PortableApps/Launcher/Other/Source/Manual/advanced/segments.rst

 If you ever need to disable a segment or hook, you can do so.
 In general though if you can possibly avoid doing it you should; you can very easily break the PortableApps.com Launcher by disabling certain things.
-In general I would recommend that you :ref:`ask <ask>` before doing it to see if there is a better way.
+In general I would recommend that you :ref:`ask <help>` before doing it to see if there is a better way.

 All of these changes apply to :ref:`PortableApps.comLauncherCustom.nsh